-An offline upgrade is when the Array upgrade is performed while the connected hosts are shut down or the applications that use the storage are stopped.
-This method is required if applications, file system, or operating system cannot survive the required path timeout of 30 seconds or less.
+An offline upgrade is required for updating the V-Series Array software.
+It is performed while the connected hosts are shut down or the applications that use the storage are stopped.
+Contact Support to schedule a software upgrade.

 VMware ESXi